Kégresse track

-The mechanism incorporates an articulated bogie, fitted to the rear of the vehicle with a large drive wheel at one end, a large unpowered idler wheel at the other, and several small guide wheels in between, over which run a reinforced flexible belt.
+The mechanism incorporates an articulated bogie, fitted to the rear of the vehicle with a large drive wheel at one end, a large unpowered idler wheel at the other, and several small guide wheels in between, over which runs a reinforced flexible belt.
 The belt is fitted with metal or rubber treads to grip the ground.

 History

 Russia

 Adolphe Kégresse designed the original system whilst working for Tsar Nicholas II of Russia as a chauffeur and as the head of the royal garage between 1906 and 1917.
 He applied it to several cars including a Russo-Balt and a 12-cylinder Packard.
 After 1917, Putilov Ironworks also fitted the system to a number of Austin Armoured and Rolls Royce cars.